 Bless her Heart: Responsibility for Others

 I was having a great conversation with a new steering team charged with launching a behavioral safety program at a plant that made feminine hygiene products in the southern United States.
 I was making grand statements like, “One key to an ideal safety culture that drastically reduces injuries is for everyone to take responsibility for safety,” and all the folks in the room nodded vigorously.
-They drank the Kool Aid.
+They took the bait.
 They volunteered to be on the team to help build this safety culture and help their fellow workers.
 This being a feminine hygiene products plant meant that they were mostly women.

 I have a trick I like to play on groups like this and I had these ladies right where I wanted them.
 I first get them all to agree to the statement “Everyone has to be responsible for their own safety and the safety of others.”
 Everyone always agrees, sometimes enthusiastically.